Rallying: Introduction of special stages

-Modern times

-The introduction of the special stage effectively brought rallying into its modern form.
-Since then, the nature of the events has evolved relatively slowly though over time, rallies have tended to become shorter in distance, but also allowing for more events to be organised.
-Some of the older international events have gone, replaced by others from a much wider spread of countries around the world and many more local events.

-The World Rally Championship was inaugurated in 1973 at first only for manufacturers and won that first year by Alpine-Renault.
-Not until 1979 was there a World Rally Championship for Drivers, won by Björn Waldegård.
-Popular international rallies were included in the championship and professional drivers have been employed alongside amateur entrants for the entirety of its existence.
-In the 21st century the events began to take a common 'clover-leaf' format instead of the touring A-B format.
-A central service park would provide the base for all the teams and officials, including all overnight halts, with the special stages within reach of the service park.

 Off road (cross country) rallying

 In 1967, a group of American off-roaders created the Mexican 1000 rally, a tough 1,000-mile race for cars and motorcycles which ran the length of the Baja California peninsula, much of it initially over roadless desert.
 Which quickly gained fame as the Baja 1000, today run by the SCORE International.
 "Baja" events, relatively short cross-country rallies, now take place in a number of other countries worldwide.

 In 1979, a young Frenchman, Thierry Sabine, founded an institution when he organized the first "rallye-raid" from Paris to Dakar, in Senegal, the event now called the Dakar Rally.
 From amateur beginnings it quickly became a massive commercial circus catering for cars, motorcycles and trucks, and spawned other similar events.
 From 2008 to 2019, it was held in South America before moving to Saudi Arabia exclusively in 2020.